 For the link{SummarizedExperiment}, row and column metadata can be accessed with the rowData and colData accessor functions from the SummarizedExperiment package.
 The row data contains sample IDs and manually gated cell population IDs.
-The column data contains channel names, protein marker names, and a factor marker_class to identify the class of each protein marker ('cell type' or 'cell state'; for this dataset, all proteins are cell type markers).
+The column data contains channel names, protein marker names, and a factor marker_class to identify the class of each protein marker ('cell type', 'cell state', as well as 'none' for any non protein marker columns that are not needed for downstream analyses; for this dataset, all proteins are cell type markers).
 The expression values for each cell can be accessed with assay.
 The expression values are formatted as a single table.